nk53/auto_cgui/README.md

 BASE_URL: http://localhost:8888/
 WWW_DIR: /Users/nathan/multicomp/www
 ```
 This file should be named `config.yml` and be located in the same directory as `run_tests.py`.
 The `BASE_URL` shown above is for alpha tests.
 For beta tests, `BASE_URL` should be `http://beta.charmm-gui.org/`, and for production tests, the entry can be omitted.
+If you are using the beta server, you must also include a `USER` and `PASS` entry.

 To run the testing program, execute:
 `$ ./run_tests.py [opts]`